-You can withdraw all or a portion of the assets in your Traditional IRA and deposit them in another Traditional IRA or an employer retirement plan provided the plan allows rollovers.
-You may rollover IRA assets from any

-IRA you own only once every 12 months, beginning on the date of receipt.
-Assets rolled over to another Traditional IRA or employer plan will be subject to the provisions of that IRA or plan.
+You can withdraw all or a portion of the assets in your Roth IRA and deposit them in another Roth IRA.
+Assets transferred to another Roth IRA will be subject to the provisions of that IRA.
+You may rollover IRA assets from any IRA you own once every twelve (12) months, beginning on the date of receipt.
 The once-a-year limitation does not apply in the case of a conversion from a Traditional IRA to a Roth IRA.
-Also, the once-a-year limitation applies only when you take a withdrawal and redeposit the assets yourself within 60 days, not when assets are transferred directly from one IRA to another.
-You may transfer assets directly between IRAs at any time without limitation.
+Also, the once-a-year limitation applies only when you take a withdrawal and redeposit the assets yourself within sixty (60) days, not when assets are transferred directly from one Roth IRA to another.
+You may transfer assets via a trustee-to-trustee between Roth IRAs at any time without limitation.